 We already said that the reader mode is not an ad blocker, so you have no use of it if you want o get rid of ads.
 The actual reason to disable it is the featured images on the web page.
 Images on the web pages help us to understand the context of the content.
 And the Reader Mode sometimes removes important ones.
 That’s why you should disable it for an uninterrupted web view experience.

-If you didn’t know how to disable reader mode in Safari on either iPhone or Mac, we hope you know it now.
+If you didn’t know how to disable reader mode in Safari on either iOS or macOS, we hope you know it now.
 The methods are way easier than you are actually thinking.
 Just follow our guidelines, and you will be able to understand the process in minutes.
 After reading this article, you will no longer need to look for any more tutorials.